simov/purest/README.md

 The first argument is the `{endpoint}` you want to be replaced in the currently matched path of your [provider configuration][provider-configuration].

-The second argument are the [request's options][request-options] that you normally pass to the request module + a few more [specific to Purest][purest-specific-options].
+The second argument is the [request's options][request-options] that you normally pass to the request module + a few more [specific to Purest][purest-specific-options].

 The third argument is the regular [request's callback][request-simple] function.
 These are the callback arguments (pasted from the request's docs):